Should we be promoting handwashing at different times during infectious disease outbreaks?

 After cleaning a child’s bottom.

-Handwashing at these critical occasions should continue to be promoted during the COVID-19 outbreak.
-However, to interrupt transmission of COVID-19 you should also encourage handwashing at the following additional times:
+Handwashing at these critical occasions should continue to be promoted during infectious disease outbreaks.
+However, depending on the transmission route of your focal disease, you may wish to encourage handwashing at additional times.
+For instance, if you want to interrupt the transmission of COVID-19, you should also encourage handwashing at the following times:

 After coughing or sneezing